Burial of Ferdinand Marcos: Burial

 The Philippine National Police were informed on the night of November 17, 2016, that the burial will take place the day after.
 The police confirmed the scheduled burial in the morning of November 18.
 The November 18 burial was scheduled to take place at noon.

-The remains of Ferdinand Marcos were airlifted from Ilocos Norte at 9:00 a.m.
-(UTC+8) and were brought to the Libingan ng mga Bayani in Fort Bonifacio in Metro Manila.
+The remains of Ferdinand Marcos were airlifted from Ilocos Norte at 9:00 a.m. and were brought to the Libingan ng mga Bayani in Fort Bonifacio in Taguig, Metro Manila.
 Marcos was then buried in his grave at the Libingan ng mga Bayani in a burial ceremony closed to the public.
 Marcos' wife Imelda Marcos and his children were in attendance, as well as the late president's only living sibling at the time, Fortuna Marcos-Barba.
-About a hundred were in attendance including personnel from the Armed Forces of the Philippines, and reportedly PNP Chief Ronald dela Rosa.
+About a hundred were in attendance including personnel from the Armed Forces of the Philippines, and reportedly Philippine National Police (PNP) Chief Ronald dela Rosa.
 Military honors were given including a 21-gun salute during the rites.

 There was no public announcement of the burial plan, and the public only became aware of the plan shortly before the burial.
 The Marcos family requested the government to conduct the burial in private, and confidentially.
 A budget was allocated by the government on the burial and the exceeding budget reportedly will be shouldered by the Marcoses.
 No exact figures regarding the budget allocated for the burial rites were disclosed.

 Ferdinand Marcos was buried in a marble finished tomb with a cauldron that has a flame burning inside.

-Reactions and Protests
+Reactions and protests

 Public opinion about the Burial

 A poll conducted by the Social Weather Stations (SWS) in March 2011 showed that opinion is split.
-The same trend appears in a follow up poll by SWS in February 2016.
+The same trend appears in a follow-up poll by SWS in February 2016.
 However, the audience of the 2016 poll was validated voters, as opposed to anyone aged 18 years and above (as was the case in the 2011 poll).